1) What do I need to bring with me when I attend my assessment?

 5) Can I buy any food if I need it?

 We have a small selection of snacks and confectionery as well as hot and cold drinks.
 We have a microwave available to heat food that you bring.
-A mobile van visits every morning at 10 am with has a selection of hot and cold snacks.
 We are also within a short drive of local amenities.